Our transplant team has long history of managing patients whose kidney failure is related to problems with the bladder and urinary tract.

 These urological conditions can have important implications on when and how the transplant should be performed and may also influence a kidney transplant in the longer term.

 Complex congenital urological problems (those present from birth), are particularly common in young children with kidney failure.
-Around 1/3 of children with kidney failure will need specialist urological management, which will also continue into adulthood.
-See more information about our transition service.
+Around a third of children with kidney failure will need specialist urological management, which will also continue into adulthood.

 What we do

-We have a specialist adolescent urology service to deal specifically with problems in the teenage years, when children are making the transition to adult services.
+We have a specialist adolescent urology service (YOU clinic) to deal specifically with problems in the teenage and young adult years, when teenagers are making the transition to adult services.